 Accelerated Programs for Military Students' Needs

 The University of Mary's Accelerated and Distance Education program have been designed for adult learners whose life responsibilities often require changes in schedule.
 For military personnel this means that the university can accommodate transfers between duty stations and deployment.
 On-site students can move to the online delivery system upon deployment.
 Online students can work toward their degree from anywhere Internet access is available.
-If deployment necessitates discontinuing the program, a student can withdraw without penalty and re-enter at a later date.
+If deployment necessitates discontinuing the program, please see the deployment policy below.

 [See Deployment Policy]